(left) Basilica Patriarcale and its bell tower; (right) detail of the fašade showing an ancient column

 The depiction of animals and in particular of birds was a typical subject of Roman mosaics and has been found throughout the whole empire (you may wish to see Villa of the Aviary at Carthage or a mosaic at Caesarea).
 Some of the panels depicting animals at Aquileia were not merely decorative.
 The significance of a mosaic showing a fight between a cock and a tortoise has been debated at length.
 The prevalent opinion is that the cock represents daylight/good/true faith and the tortoise obscurity/evil/ignorance.
 Tartar˘uchos, the Late Greek word for tortoise, meant inhabitant of Tartarus, the underworld location where the wicked were punished.

-Panels of the mosaic such as that portraying the Good Shepherd have a unique Christian meaning, but not all of them.
+Panels of the mosaic such as that portraying the Good Shepherd have a clear Christian meaning, but not all of them.
 The Four Seasons were a very common subject of mosaics as can be seen at many locations of today's Tunisia.
-Men and women working in a vineyard were often represented in reliefs of non-Christian monuments as at the Temple to Jupiter in Spalato.
+Putti harvesting grapes were also represented in non-Christian mosaics of that country.
 An angel carrying a laurel wreath is another traditional Greek-Roman subject (which can be found as far as Sassanian Bishapur), but in the panel shown above the angel carries a stylized palm leaf, a Christian symbol for martyrdom, in addition to the laurel wreath.

 Interior of the Basilica: gravestone at the centre of the nave in the tenth section of the mosaic